paddytobias/15census_timor_dataclean/README.md

 The [Data folder](https://github.com/paddytobias/15census_timor_dataclean/tree/master/data) holds all 45 Excel workbooks as well as a pdf of the Preliminary Report of the 2015 Population and Housing Census.

+## Scripts
-The [Scripts folder](https://github.com/paddytobias/15census_timor_dataclean/tree/master/data) holds all of the scripts I have been writing to process this data out of .xls format, into .csv format, and then into a state that uses the table names and removes any redundant data-table features (e.g., all empty rows, two headings, etc.)
+The [Scripts folder](https://github.com/paddytobias/15census_timor_dataclean/tree/master/data) holds all of the scripts I have been writing.

+[Scripts_DataCleaning](https://github.com/paddytobias/15census_timor_dataclean/tree/master/Scripts/Scripts_DataCleaning) comprises five scripts used to clean and process the data, including:
+* convert from .xls format into .csv format
+* using the table names to name each .csv file
+* removing any redundant features in the dataframes (e.g., all empty rows, two headings, all 'Totals' rows since can be computed by R, etc.)
+* and insert all data tables into an SQLite database

+[Scripts_DataReview](https://github.com/paddytobias/15census_timor_dataclean/tree/master/Scripts/Scripts_DataReview) holds a bunch of scripts I am currently writing to do meta-analysis over the data.
+One script currently being worked on is to see how each district compares to the national average, either above or below, in each relevant data-table.

 ## DOI
 The DOI for this collection is